latolukasz/beeorm-doc/docs/guide/redis_search.md

 As you can see in all queries we are using `beeorm.RedisSearchQuery` object.
-Below tables demonstrates how you can build redis search query using this struct:
+Below table demonstrates how you can build redis search query using this struct:

 | Method        | Query         |